"First rule of Economics 101: our desires are insatiable. Second rule: we can stomach only three Big Macs at a time."

 Course Description:

-Special projects will include presentations focusing on economic ways of thinking and personal finance.
+Special projects will include presentations focusing on business & labor and economic performance & challenges.

 Class "Challenges" are also available throughout the course which enable students to go beyond the classroom and earn extra-credit.

-Special projects will include presentations focusing on economic ways of thinking and personal finance.
+Special projects will include presentations focusing on business & labor and economic performance & challenges.

 Class "Challenges" are also available throughout the course which enable students to go beyond the classroom and earn extra-credit.